Mionarch1/dp-ui/docs/views/desktop/dialog.md

     v-model="centerDialogVisible"
     title="Warning"
     :innerStyle="{ width: '312px' }"
+    @onOpened="onOpened"
+    @on-closed="onClosed"
   >
     <span>
-      It should be noted that the content will not be aligned in center by default
+      It should be noted that the content will not be aligned in center
     </span>
     <template #footer>
       <dp-button @click="centerDialogVisible = false" style="margin-right:12px">